bugsnag/bugsnag-notifier-api/deploy-tracking.md

 -   **apiKey**

     The API Key associated with the project.
 Informs Bugsnag which project has been deployed.
 This is the only required field.

--   **appVersion**

-    The app version representing this deploy.
-If you tag every deploy with a version, send this version number here, otherwise you can send the revision number from your source control system.

-    *Optional, defaults to a unix timestamp representing the current time.*

 -   **releaseStage**

-    The release stage for this deploy, eg. "production".
+    The release stage (eg, production, staging) currently being deployed.

-    *Optional, defaults to "production".*
+    (Optional, defaults to "production").

 -   **repository**

-    The url to the respository containing your source code.
+    The url to the respository containing the source code being deployed.
     We can use this to link directly to your source code from the Bugsnag dashboard.

-    *Optional.*
+(Optional).

+-   **branch**

+    The source control branch from which you are deploying the code.
+    (Optional).

+-   **revision**

+    The source control (git, subversion, etc) revision id for the code you are deploying.
+(Optional).

+-   **appVersion**

+    The app version of the code you are currently deploying.
+Only set this if you tag your releases with [semantic version numbers](http://semver.org/) and deploy infrequently.
+(Optional).

 Example